Holo-Light-GmbH/Hololight-Stream-SDK-Trial/README.md

   - Click on the **+** Icon and add a package from the disk.
   - Select the `package.json` file inside the `com.hololight.isar` directory.
   - Now, the SDK should be set up successfully.
 - If rainbow-colored streaks appear over the imported 3D models, configurations must be adjusted.
-For this you have to follow the path `C:\"your path to ISAR"\ISAR_Full_Version-main\Packages\com.hololight.isar\Runtime\Resources` and look for the file with the name `remoting-config`.
+For this you have to follow the path `C:\"your path to ISAR"\ISAR-SDK-Trial-main\Packages\com.hololight.isar\Runtime\Resources` and look for the file with the name `remoting-config`.
 Open the file with a text editor and enter **1920** for `width` and `height`.
 This step should be done before importing the ISAR package; the Oculus file does not need to be adjusted.
 ## License
 By downloading/using/evlatuating ISAR, you agree to our <a href="Licenses/ISAR.txt">proprietary license terms and conditions</a>.
 Licensing information can be found in the folder "Licenses" of this repository